bradfordbradford/genome/wp-content/plugins/dynamic-featured-image/readme.txt

 * Fixed some minor issues.

 == Upgrade Notice ==
+== 3.1.0 ==
+This version has some bug fix and code quality improvement.
+You may need to change database value manually because the plugin finds the uplod folder automatically from now on.

+= 3.0.1 =
+This version has fixed various JSLint issues.

 = 3.0.0 =
 This version has major changes which are not compatible with the previous version of the plugin.
 The plugin is now fully object oriented.